clairefro/jsgf-grammar-tester/README.md

 # JSGF Grammar Tester
 A tool for testing jsgf grammars with speech recognition.

-Only supported in Chrome 33+ browsers as it uses .
+Only supported in Chrome 33+ browsers as it uses webkit speech recognition.

 ### Run locally